Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/intro_User_interfaces.md

 ### CFTUTIL interface

-The CFTUTIL interface provides a batch or interactive line- mode interface to execute {{< TransferCFT/axwayvariablesComponentShortName  >}} operating commands.
+The CFTUTIL interface provides a batch or interactive line-mode interface to execute {{< TransferCFT/axwayvariablesComponentShortName  >}} operating commands.

 The CFTUTIL commands that are described in this documentation are collectively listed